SMSF Property Loans

 📊 Book a free consultation to find out exactly how much you can borrow through your super for home loans.

-Acquiring residential property through your SMSF can be an effective part of a long-term investment strategy, especially when considering various home loans and loan options available.
+Acquiring residential property through your SMSF can be an effective part of a long-term investment strategy.

-Using your SMSF to buy your business premises or lease it to a third-party tenant at market rates can be an effective strategy, especially when exploring various home loans and loan options.
+Using your SMSF to buy your business premises or lease it to a third-party tenant at market rates can be an effective strategy.

 An SMSF residential property loan allows you to use your self-managed super fund to invest in residential real estate—such as houses, units, or townhouses—thereby growing your retirement wealth through property.
-This approach is a powerful way to take control of your super while creating a long-term, income-producing asset.
+This approach is a powerful way to take control of your super while creating a long-term, income-producing asset through home loans.

 How It Works